Monsters vs Virus

 Design Process:

-My narrative design process began with a focus on understanding the game’s educational goals and player experience.
 I worked closely with the team to define the narrative’s role within the mechanics of a mobile game designed around limited dialogue and short playthrough sessions.

 To address this, I focused on concise pieces of writing, using short lines of dialogue, UI text, and environmental cues to convey narrative information quickly and clearly.